owntone/owntone-server/docs/configuration.md

 The `airplay_shared` section describes the settings that are shared across all the AirPlay devices.

-- `control_port` - Number of the UDP control port used when Airplay devices make connections back to OwnTone.
+- `control_port` - Number of the UDP control port used when AirPlay devices make connections back to OwnTone.

   **Note:** Choosing specific ports may be helpful when running OwnTone behind a firewall.